Malaysia – The Ultimate 7 Day Travel Itinerary + Guide

 Day 1 – Kuala Lumpur

-Just like most other Malaysian trips, ours too started from the capital city Kuala Lumpur.
+Just like most other Malaysian trips, ours too started from the capital city Kuala Lumpur, which is one of the Best Places to Visit in Malaysia.
 This skyscraper-filled metropolitan is not just about the Twin Towers.
 KL has many more amazing places and offers a plethora of pleasing experiences.

 We started our first day by are heading straight to Batu Caves temple by cab.
 Although KL public transport is fantastic, a taxi or ‘grab’ makes life easier (trains are available and it takes 30 mins from KL Sentral).
 Batu Caves temple bears a gigantic golden statue of Murugan Swami at the gate.
 Also, these 140 feet (42.67m) tall statue is adorned with 270+ steps, which leads to the cave’s entrance.
 Be careful of the cheeky monkeys around you and it actually better not to feed them.